 In our Internet Basics series, we discuss the fundamentals of the internet.
 Today we'll look into the differences between crawling and scraping and explain how we bring structure to the information chaos that is the World Wide Web.

-Each month, we at Dataprovider.com index around half a billion domains in over 50 countries.
+Each month, Dataprovider.com indexes over 750 million domains in over 50 countries.
 Indexing refers to the process of collecting, parsing and storing data to enable fast information retrieval.
 To index the web, we first need to discover and visit the web pages from which we can extract our data.
 This discovery process is called crawling.
 A crawler (sometimes also called spider or robot) is a software application that automatically visits websites and finds new websites to explore.
 In most cases, crawlers are operated by search engines.

 A good analogy for a crawler would be a librarian going through a large unorganized pile of books.